JCVenterInstitute/DAFi-gating/LJI_Manuscript/README.md

 ### DAFi configuration files
 Configuration files for each subject can be found in folder *DAFi_Configuration*.

-### Gating for singlets (***Example: SingletGateforDAFi_Sample2691.png***)
+### Gating for singlets
-The DAFi gating boundaries for the singlet gate on DNA-1 vs DNA-2 were defined based on kernel density estimation for each subject using ***kde2d*** from MASS package in R with 50 grid points in each direction.
+The DAFi gating boundaries for the singlet gate on DNA-1 vs DNA-2 were defined based on *kernel density estimation* for each sample using ***kde2d*** from MASS package in R with 50 grid points in each direction.
 The events with low levels on DNA are debris and high level on DNA are doublets.
 For each subject, we used the sample of the first visit to identify the initial singlet gate location.
 It is important to note that this gating location is used for the DAFi analysis to identify the cluster of singlet cells in high-dimensional space, instead of outputing the cells defined by the density contour lines.
+An example of *kernel density estimation* is illustrated in ***SingletGateforDAFi_Sample2691.png***.

 ### Percentages and MFI of identified cell populations
 Percentages of cell populations can be found in *LJI_Pertussis_CyTOF_BasicCellTypePercents_30Aug2018.xlsx*.